aaronlifton/fastcrawl/README.md

 ## Embedding Pipeline

-`fastcrawl-embedder` replaces the toy bag-of-words demo with true OpenAI embeddings.
-Point it at the normalized JSONL stream and it batches chunk text into the `text-embedding-3-small` (default) model:
+`fastcrawl-embedder` replaces the toy bag-of-words demo with real embedding providers.
+Point it at the normalized JSONL stream and it batches chunk text into the configured backend (OpenAI by default):

 First run: